-You just arrive home after a long day at work and your Pug greets you at the door.
-You bend down to give her a hug and she starts slobbering you with some doggie kisses.
-She seems to do this on a regular basis it’s not unusual to wonder “why does my Pug lick me and is it normal?”
+You arrive home after a long day at work, and your Pug greets you at the door.
+You bend down to hug her, and she starts slobbering you with some doggie kisses.
+She seems to do this regularly.
+It’s not unusual to wonder, “why does my Pug lick me so much, and what does it mean”

 Why Does My Pug Lick Me So Much?

-Unlike humans, dogs can’t talk, so they have to use body language to communicate with their owners.
-Just like barking, Licking is a common canine tool that your dog will use to communicate with you.
+Unlike humans, dogs can’t talk, and licking is a standard canine tool that your dog will use to communicate with you.
 It can also be a sign of a medical or compulsive order that requires attention.

-The Pug behavior differs from some dogs, but every dog regardless of the breed will give their owner canine kisses.
+The Pug behavior differs from some dogs, but every dog will give their owner canine kisses regardless of the breed.

-Those “doggie kisses” may have several meanings behind them, so let’s take a closer look at what they can mean.
+Those “doggie kisses” may have several meanings behind them, so let’s take a closer look at why dogs lick their owners.

 If you let them, they will sit on your lap while you’re watching TV and lick your arms, fingers, and face until you tell them to stop.

-You’re their person and they want to show you how much they really care.
-The Pug licking process also releases feel-good hormones like oxytocin and serotonin that makes your pooch feel warm and fuzzy.
+You’re their person, and they want to show you how much they care.
+The Pug licking process also releases feel-good hormones like oxytocin and serotonin, making your pooch feel warm and fuzzy.